Aimmig/MaStR_tool/README.md

 provided file.
 There are some weird cases where ways and not nodes were used to map plants.
 Specify column to match on (for now only strict), or if not given show only missmatches outside max_distance.
 Some example maps and a table overiew are included.

+A utility to show cases where OSM tags aren't formatted in standard ways is also provided, for now it only checks the power values.